 The ILOVEYOU Virus

-Because of this, the ILOVEYOU virus is particularly destructive.
-It can cause legitimate files to be deleted, damaged systems to crash, and can even lead to financial loss if your online business is dependent on electronic payments.
+Because of this, the ILOVEYOU virus is particularly destructive; It can cause legitimate files to be deleted, crash systems, and can even lead to financial loss if your online business depends on electronic payments.

 The Nimda Worm

 Nimda Worm is another infamous computer virus that was released in 2004.
 Like the ILOVEYOU virus, it caused millions of dollars worth of damage across the globe and remains one of the most destructive viruses ever created.

 The Nimda Worm spreads through email attachments and works by hijacking your computer until it enters a “zombie” mode, where it continues to spread the virus without your permission or knowledge.
 In zombie mode, your computer becomes a dedicated machine to spreading Nimda Worm across the internet.